The Cover Song Quagmire

-At that rate, for my purposes, covering a single song under five minutes long (selling 1,000 copies of it), added up to an $85 fee.
-Since I was going to be licensing 10 songs, I'd have to pay at least $850!
+At that rate, for my purposes, a single cover song of under five minutes long (selling 1,000 copies of it), added up to an $85 fee.
+Since I was going to be licensing 10 songs, I’d have to pay at least $850!
 (Two of the songs I recorded were actually over six minutes.
 At the current rate, that calculates to $115 each.)
-To say the least, that's a pretty substantial up-front investment!
-(On a per song basis, this fee can be paid online by credit card; otherwise you have to do the entire process manually by filling out this
+To say the least, that’s a pretty substantial up-front investment!
+(On a per cover song basis, this fee can be paid online by credit card.)

 Back to Harry Fox… After shelling out for several songs (you provide a ballpark release date and other details, submit your credit card info online, then receive a license via e-mail in a matter of hours or days), I entered the name of a Jimi Hendrix song I wanted to license.
 After answering all the same questions in the exact same manner as my previous song selections, the following words appeared before me on my monitor (in red, no doubt for dramatic effect):

 This song is not available for mechanical licensing.

 Noooooo!!!
 In a panic, I then entered the details of a Billy Joel song I recorded.
 Ditto: “This song is not available for mechanical licensing.”